jenkinsci/docker/README.md

 RUN /usr/local/bin/plugins.sh /usr/share/jenkins/ref/plugins.txt
 ```

-When jenkins container starts, it will check JENKINS_HOME has this reference content, and copy them there if required.
-It will not override such files, so if you upgraded some plugins from UI they won't be reverted on next start.
+When Jenkins container starts, it will check `JENKINS_HOME` has this reference content, and copy it there if required.
+It will not override such files by default, so if you upgraded some plugins from UI they won't be reverted on next start.
+You can change this behaviour by setting `JENKINS_OVERWRITE` environment variable to true.
+This is useful for upgrading from Docker images but can cause Jenkins customizations to be lost on upgrade.
+Note that `JENKINS_OVERWRITE` will not affect resources and plugins included in the war file as they are extracted by Jenkins server on startup.

 Also see [JENKINS-24986](https://issues.jenkins-ci.org/browse/JENKINS-24986)